 Only his mother called him Jack, and he preferred it that way.
 When he was younger, he didn’t mind the nickname.
 And when Kathryn passed away, no one else dared call him that.

 Sometimes his father would mockingly call him Jacky to get a rise out of him, but it was always in a drunken stupor – so Jackson thought best to just let it be.

 There was a loud thud as the front door closed, followed by an even louder crash as Jackson’s father launched his toolbox through the front window.

-He had just been laid off from his 3rd job within just 6 months.
+He had just been laid off from his third job within just six months.

 Kathryn and Jackson hurried downstairs to see about the commotion.

 Steve had swept right across all the picture frames on the mantel, shattering glass and destroying memories.

 He picked up the fire stake and started smashing Kathryn’s prized decorative ceramic art pieces.
 Her eyes welled up, as Jackson hugged her waist tighter.

 She broke free from his grip and tried to intervene.
 In one swift motion, Steve had her pinned against the wall – fire stake to her throat.
 Kathryn’s eyes bulged, unable to move.